These days, collagen supplements are everywhere. If you read the labels on these supplements, you’ve probably seen the term “hydrolyzed collagen.”

 Joint pain affects both young and old.
 In particular, people over 50 often suffer from chronic joint pain[*].

-The standard treatment?
-Painkillers like non steroidal anti-inflammatory drugs (NSAIDs).
+The standard treatment is painkillers such as non-steroidal anti-inflammatory drugs (NSAIDs).
 These drugs, unfortunately, come with undesirable side effects[*].

 Here’s what the research says:

-- A recent meta analysis found that collagen supplements are effective in reducing symptoms — as measured by symptom scores — of osteoarthritis[*]
+- A 2019 meta-analysis found that collagen supplements are effective in reducing symptoms — as measured by symptom scores — of osteoarthritis[*].

-Though these results are encouraging, be sure to consult your doctor before using collagen to treat joint pain.
+Although these results are encouraging, be sure to consult your doctor for medical advice before using collagen to treat joint pain.

-Along with helping skin and joints, collagen hydrolysate may help — more generally — with living a long and healthy life.
+Along with helping skin and joints, collagen hydrolysate may help you live a long and healthy life.

-There are, however, animal studies that suggest that glycine — an amino acid abundant in collagen peptides — may support healthy aging.
+There are some animal studies that suggest glycine — an amino acid abundant in collagen peptides — may support healthy aging.